SomeWeekendReading/someweekendreading.github.io/quotes.md

 "It's a little embarrassing that after 45 years of research &amp; study, the best advice I can give people is to be a little kinder to each other." &mdash; [Aldous Huxley](https://en.wikipedia.org/wiki/Aldous_Huxley)

+"You should absolutely trust Science.
+But Science is not clearly visible, like a comet bearing down on you.
+Science is like the Gnostic God.
+It exists, somewhere out there, perfect in itself.
+It is pure and right and beautiful.
+If you could hear it, it would certainly speak Truth.
+Yet here we are, in the stupid material universe, seeing through a glass darkly.
+Good sometimes looks like evil, evil often looks like good, and there's some jerk with the head of a lion and the body of a snake psyching us out at every turn.
+Do we trust the priests?
+The scriptures?
+The Inner Light of our own hearts?
+'Just trust in God'.
+NOT HELPFUL." &mdash; S Siskind, ["Movie Review: Don't Look Up"](https://astralcodexten.substack.com/p/movie-review-dont-look-up), _Astral Codex Ten_ blog, 2022-Jan-04.

 ## The One Who Is Voltaire